aFuzzyBear/astro-ui/docs/XElement/blog/XElementvsFramworks.md

 Each framework comes with their own set of renderer functions, with React it is: `ReactDOM.render()`, Vue has `Vue.component()` etc.

-And each framework has their own unique blend of render functions and behaviours, that make their frameworks unique in a sense.
+And each framework has their own unique blend of render functions and behaviors, that make their frameworks unique in a sense.

 In essence its an 'application in a box', similar to the way the jack-in-the-box toy works, once the Javascript has been received, parsed, executed, rendered out, it then pops up on the screen.

 Within this shell of the application you now have your content, once all the data fetching is done, and the site is no longer suspended of all interactions.
 Here you have your pages, your static content, and beautifully crafted UI components, everywhere.

 You need a navbar, well thats a functional component.
 Need a Container, write up a function for that.
-State or Stateless, it doesnt really matter, they are all just JavaScript functions at the end of the day.
+State or Stateless, it doesn't really matter, they are all just JavaScript functions at the end of the day.

 ## An Brief Exploration into the `<Counter>`